PennTURBO/disease-diagnosis-knowledgegraph-pipeline/ICD9CM_SNOMED_MAP-to-RDF.md

 OntoRefine is no longer required to instantiate the tabular ICD-9 to SNOMED mapping, but [legacy instructions for interactively using OntoRefine are still available](old/OntoRefine_ICD9CM_SNOMED_mapping_to_RDF.md).

 - Obtain a UMLS license if you don't already have one.
-- get the UTS (ULMS terminology services) download script
+- Download and unzip the UTS (ULMS terminology services) download script
   -  http://download.nlm.nih.gov/rxnorm/terminology_download_script.zip

 - See the README.txt file
-- Download the latest SNOMED-ICD9 mappings from the command line with `curl-uts-download.sh`

 - There are lines in `curl-uts-download.sh` where the user can hard-code their UMLS credentials.
     - `export UTS_USERNAME=`
     - `export UTS_PASSWORD=`